vovoma/Density-Maps/README.md

 # Density-Maps

-This repository contains the density maps microservice in the FIWOO platformd
+This repository contains the density maps microservice in the FIWOO platform

 ## Getting Started